anonymousresearcher2020/anonymousresearcher2020.github.io/docs/assessment.md

 The fourth tab, "Prompt Rubric - What to Ask (W)”, lists all requirements components (as in the first tab).
 In our evaluation, ChatGPT conversations were checked for the presence of at least one request or question related to each of the six requirements components.
 The resulting "What to Ask" score is the fraction of requirements components students consulted the ChatGPT about out of all 6 components (denoted by H).

 Then, the final score is calculated as H x W.

-The file includes four tabs, "Course-defined Req.
-Components", "Requirements Rubric", “Prompt Rubric - How to Ask (H)” and "Prompt Rubric - What to Ask (W)”.